What is a Medicare Supplement Plan?

-What You Need To Know About Medicare Supplements:
+What You Need to Know About Medicare Supplement Plans:

 - You are still part of Medicare: You must have Medicare Part A & B in order to apply for a Supplement Plan.